phender5/FloatPlaneAdventure/README.md

 ## Advanced Mode

 In this mode, for each level the player and enemies both move faster with increased firing rate.

+The game also does not end once reacing $1,000,000 in this mode.